Literature: Hammer's Slammers

 - Standard Sci-Fi Army: With fusion-powered hovertanks and hovercars armed with directed energy weapons, Hammer's forces are state of the art.

 - Tank Goodness: Most of the Slammers stories revolve around their panzers and combat cars.
-Other mercenaries also use blower tanks, although wheeled and tracked vehicles are common for low-end units.
+Other mercenaries also use blower tanks, though Hammer's are cited as the best even by other mercenaries.
+Wheeled and tracked vehicles are common for low-end units.

 - The Unfettered: Joachim Steuben, whose Unfetteredness is dedicated to Alois Hammer's use; and Don "Mad Dog" Slade of the Hammer's Slammers books and Cross the Stars.